Mathématique: Chapter 55

 “My name is Q’tesh,” she hissed, venomous, powerful, bitter, afraid.

 Lam with her white coat like armor and her unflappable demeanor and her cool competence.
-Lam, who had stayed with him, who had held his hand during the rite of M’al Sharran.
+Lam, who’d stayed with him, who had held his hand during the rite of M’al Sharran.
 Lam who had the best professional armor Young had seen in a long time.

 But Lam was feeling it.
-He could see it starting to get to her—Jackson and Vala and that terrible thing hidden beneath Vala’s hair—getting to her, starting to seep in and freeze, cracking her cool.
-She’d begun by standing at Jackson’s shoulder, watching Vala, but she’d started moving.
-So, so slowly toward Vala, until she was there, right there, at Vala’s shoulder.
+He saw it getting to her—Jackson and Vala and that terrible coin-shaped device beneath Vala’s hair—saw it start to seep in and freeze, cracking her cool.
+She’d begun at Jackson’s shoulder, but as memory after memory played over the display she crept toward Vala.

 Young wasn’t sure why he was here.